- February 18, 2015

 Every year, the National Highway Traffic Safety Administration (NHTSA) measures the crash protection safety of new motor vehicles using their 5-Star Safety Ratings System.
 According to this system, a head-on crash rating evaluates impact stress injuries to the head, neck, chest, legs, and feet of drivers and passengers.

 The NHTSA considers these areas on the body as the most likely places to suffer an injury in a car accident.
-However, a Bay Area Car Accident Attorney says there are several types of injuries that may not be caused by typical impact stress and may go undiagnosed for days, weeks, even years.
+However, there are several types of injuries that may not be caused by typical impact stress and may go undiagnosed for days, weeks, even years.

 Traumatic brain injuries, or TBI’s, are one of the most common injuries suffered in crashes.
 Although most of these injuries are directly related to an impact, it is not always the case.